xinux-org/e-imzo-manager/README.md

 ## Guides & Use

 This project effort provides you both E-IMZO as a package and ready to use nix modules.
+Also, don't forget to read [browser](#browser) section because, without it your browser will refuse to communicate with the service as E-IMZO uses unverified SSL certification (guess someone couldn't afford normal enterprise SSL certificate).
 In order to get started, you need to add this flake to your own config:

 ### Package